oracle-livelabs/apex/crm-app/approvals-component/approvals-component.md

      ![Task Definition - Update Status](images/on-expiry.png " ")

-## Task 2: Create a Page to Apply for Expense
+## Task 2: Create a Page to Submit an Activity
 Add a page to Submit an Expense request.

 1. Click **Application ID**, Application home page appears.